rivet-gg/plugin-unity/README.md

-# Unity Plugin (Alpha)
+# Unity Plugin (Coming Soon)

 Placeholder repository for the Rivet Unity plugin coming soon.
+[Join our Discord](https://discord.gg/aXYfyNxYVn) to get access to the Unity plugin.

 ## Installation